jakic12/MLpy/README.md

 network = backpropagate(network, expectedOutputData[0])
 ```

-When the network is learned, you can save the network:
+When the network is taught, you can save the network:
 ```python
 ML.saveNetwork(network, "filename")
 ```